justicephysics/humanos2.0/einstein-truth-seeking.md

 ## 3. How Justice Physics Restores the Aspiration

-The Virtual Nalanda is built on the exact opposite principle.
+The Justice Physics Nalanda is built on the exact opposite principle.
 It is an open‑source campus where:

 - **Every page begins with a question, not an answer.** Where does space come from?
 Why does every civilization collapse?
 What physically is dark energy?
 These are the questions the feudal textbooks declared meaningless.
 We made them the foundation.
 - **Every finding is open to scrutiny.** The blueprint is published publicly on GitHub.
 Anyone can read it, critique it, improve it, or refute it.
 There are no paywalls, no peer‑review gatekeepers, no credentials required.